josephryan/2017_Sasson_and_Ryan/README.md

 Tab-delimited data from experiments with permeable divider.
 Data used to determine number of samples per simulation.

-## 11.txt
+## proportional_differences_sealed_permeable_solitarymatched.csv
-Tab-delimited data from experiments with two size-matched individuals in two separate aquaria.
-Experiments were performed within two weeks of each other.
+Comma-separated data - proportional differences from experiments with two size-matched individuals in sealed and unsealed divided aquaria.

-## 14.txt
+## solitary_matched_egg_outputs.txt
 Tab-delimited data from experiments with two size-matched individuals in two separate aquaria.
 This set includes all of the data in 11.txt plus three pairs where experiments were performed more than two weeks apart.